 Criminal Defense in Columbus, GA

-Because a criminal conviction can have serious consequences, you want an experienced Columbus, Georgia attorney on your side.
+Because a criminal conviction can have serious consequences, you want an experienced criminal defense attorney in Columbus, GA on your side.
 These attorneys research the facts of your case so you can have peace of mind.
-By performing their own investigation, criminal defense attorneys put you in a better position to negotiate a deal with the prosecutors, possibly resulting in reduced charges, a lower bail amount, less sentencing time and even possibly dismissed charges.
+By performing their own investigation, criminal defense attorneys put you in a better position to negotiate a deal with the prosecutors, possibly resulting in reduced charges, a lower bail amount, less sentencing time, and even possibly dismissed charges.
 Put simply, hiring a defense lawyer in Columbus, GA is the most effective way to protect your rights.

 Hiring a Criminal Defense Lawyer in Columbus, Georgia